Coke Studio’s National Anthem is hard to gulp down

 The ending hymns were sung by Sajjad Ali, Akbar Ali, Zaw Ali and Javed Bashir who saved the ending with a passionate, soul stirring prayer for the homeland.

-“I failed to feel the warmth with which a National Anthem is carried in its content composition, music and its presentation.
-The final content was so dull and lusterless that I’m obliged to say it felt to me not the kind of National Anthem which we have been hearing since a decade.” - Saife Hassan, director
+TV director Saife Hassan said “I failed to feel the warmth with which a National Anthem is carried in its content composition, music and its presentation.
+The final content was so dull and lusterless that I’m obliged to say it felt to me not the kind of National Anthem which we have been hearing since a decade,” he said.

-“I think it was a perfect composition by Coke Studio.
-Why we always have to criticise everything, we should support our talent and give a message of peace across the globe.” - Ahsan Khan, actor
+Actor Ahsan Khan was of the view “I think it was a perfect composition by Coke Studio.
+Why we always have to criticise on everything, we should support our talent and give a message of peace across the globe,” Ahsan said.

-“Coke Studio has become the sound of our nation and has since produced exemplary music that is not only heard in Pakistan but across the world.
+Qawwal Shaujat Ali Khan said “Coke Studio has become the sound of our nation and has since produced exemplary music that is not only heard in Pakistan but across the world.
 However, this time it badly failed to give us the goose bumps while listening to the recreation of National Anthem.
-This time we saw such faces presenting the National Anthem that dominantly are related to modeling and have never experienced singing.” - Shaujat Ali Khan, qawwal
+This time we saw such faces presenting the National Anthem that dominantly are related to modeling and have never experienced singing,” he said.

-“Till today I get immense inspiration for the National Anthem which is presented on cinema screens.
+Film director Anjum Shahzad said “Till today I get immense inspiration for the National Anthem which is presented on cinema screens.
 We should not do experiments with the National Anthem rather follow what we have been doing traditionally.
-If this new experiment by Coke Studio Season 10 aims at bringing both new and old talent together under one roof then it is acceptable otherwise it was a big disappointment.” - Anjum Shahzad, director
+If this new experiment by Coke Studio Season 10 aims at bringing both new and old talent together under one roof then it is acceptable otherwise it was a big disappointment,” Anjum said.

+Producer Sana Shahnawaz said “The National Anthem of Coke Studio season 10 seemed like the most beautiful tribute to our country.
+The patriotic song is beautifully composed and sung by some of the renowned singers.
+I found it to be very moving and uplifting,” Sana said.

-“Our National Anthem is full of energy and has a beautiful rhythm to it.
+Mrs Tahir, who is a housewife was of the view “Our National Anthem is full of energy and has a beautiful rhythm to it.
 Everyone gets goose bumps while listening to it.
-Coke Studio's video for the Independence Day is a huge flop.
-Pemra should make sure that it is not relayed on TV as it has killed the spirit of it.” - Mrs Tahir, housewife
+Coke Studio’s video for the Independence Day is a huge flop.
+Pemra should make sure that it is not relayed on TV as it has killed the spirit of National Anthem,” she said.

-“I was so much excited when I heard 40 singers are going to perform their version of our National Anthem.
+Ansa Razzaq, who is a student of Lahore College for Women University said “I was so much excited when I heard 40 singers are going to perform their version of our National Anthem.
 But after listening to it I would say there were no emotions in the song.
-Simply dead voices, it would’ve been better had our National not presented in this hopeless way.” - Ansa Razzaq, student
+Simply dead voices, it would’ve been better had our National not presented in this hopeless way,” Ansa said.This news was published in The Nation newspaper.
+Read complete newspaper of 08-Aug-2017 here.